 Graduates will be able to:

 Learn more about becoming a Licensed Professional Counselor and our M.S. in School Counseling.
-Contact Beth Robinson if you’re ready for a rewarding career that makes a positive impact in the lives of others, LCU’s Master's degree in School Counseling will prepare you to do just that and become a professional counselor.
+Fill out an application if you’re ready for a rewarding career that makes a positive impact in the lives of others, LCU’s Master's degree in School Counseling will prepare you to do just that and become a professional counselor.

 Examines the stages of individual development as they occur in the context of the family life cycle.
 Consideration will be given to how various tasks, transitions, and events impact individuals and families at different stages of life.
 Students will integrate a linear individual perspective to human development with a systemic family perspective.